Inappropriate or inadequate training

 - release them from work to attend formal training with the RTO

-- report any training issues that might arise to the local State Training Services office.
+- report any training issues that might arise to the local Training Services NSW office.

 Your RTO delivers formal training and/or assessments to complement your workplace training.